The Universe

 Homo sapiens

-The African branch of Homo heidelbergensis evolved into Homo sapiens, i.e., into us humans.
+Around 300,000 years ago, the African branch of Homo heidelbergensis evolved into Homo sapiens, i.e., into us humans111.
 Homo sapiens have smaller teeth than their predecessors.
-They are also the only ape in which the female is fertile year-round, and in which no special signals of fertility are produced by the body, meaning that it is not possible for a male to determine when a female is in her fertile period.
 As a consequence of bipedalism, human females have narrower birth canals.
 Consequently, childbirth is more difficult and dangerous than in most mammals, especially given the larger head size of human babies compared to other primates.
 For this reason, human females give birth when the baby is still premature (when compared to other mammal babies).
-This has two important consequences21: First, humans need to take care of their babies much more than other mammals.
+This has two important consequences91: First, humans need to take care of their babies much more than other mammals.
 This is part of the reason for the complex social structures (families, tribes, societies) that we have built.
-Second, human babies can still be shaped considerably even after birth — through education and socialization.
+Second, human brains can still be shaped considerably even after birth — through education and socialization.
 This education is absorbed, and can be passed down to the next generation — much like genes.
 This is one of the mechanisms that allowed religions and belief systems to take hold.Biologically speaking, Homo sapiens generally have a larger fore-brain than their predecessors, so that the brain sits above rather than behind the eyes.
-The brain volume increased to an average of 1350 cm³ — over twice the size of the brain of a chimpanzee or gorilla.
-The relatively larger brain with a particularly well-developed neocortex, prefrontal cortex and temporal lobes enables high levels of abstract reasoning, language, problem solving, sociality, and culture through social learning.
-The larynx and hyoid bone descended in the species, thus making speech possible.
+The brain volume increased to an average of 1.350 liters — roughly three times the size of the brain of a chimpanzee112.
+Relative to body mass, brain mass was slightly bigger than in the Neanderthals113.
+The relatively larger brain with a particularly well-developed neocortex, prefrontal cortex and temporal lobes enabled high levels of abstract reasoning, problem solving, sociality, and culture through social learning.
+The presence of modern human vocal tracts sometime between 100,000 and 50,000 years ago marked the appearance of fully human speech114.

-There is evidence that Homo sapiens started wearing clothing roughly 100,000 years ago.
-Around that time, some individuals of Homo sapiens emigrated from Africa.
-The successors of these migrants arrived in Asia (70,000 years ago), Europe (40,000 years ago), and the Americas (15,000 years ago).
+Around 100,000 years ago, some individuals of Homo sapiens started emigrating from Africa.
+The successors of these migrants arrived in Asia (70,000 years ago), Australia (60,000 years ago), Europe (45,000 years ago), and the Americas (15,000 years ago)115.
 In this process, they encountered the other descendants of their ancestors: the Neanderthals.
-The humans were thus confronted with other humanoids that were stronger than themselves and yet probably possessed more primitive tools.
+The humans were thus confronted with other humanoids that were stronger than themselves.
 We do not know whether the species fought, lived alongside each other, or mixed in other ways.
 We do know, however, that humans and Neanderthals interbred: Up to 2% of human genetic material outside of Africa is from the Neanderthals.
-After this encounter, only the Homo sapiens prevailed.
-Homo sapiens developed elements such as language, music and other cultural universals roughly 50,000 years ago.
-The species also started developing arts and manufacture.
-The first artifacts (little figurines) are dated around 40,000 years ago.
-The first cave paintings appeared 30,000 years ago (shown right).
-The species also controlled fire and started cooking their food.
-Cooking food makes it more easily digestible, thus allowing humans to spend less time chewing the food.
-It may also have contributed to shorter intestinal tracts, and thus to less energy consumption in that organ 21.
+After this encounter, only the Homo sapiens prevailed.110

-Until 10,000 years ago, Homo sapiens lived as hunter-gatherers.
-At this time, they started agriculture, domesticating plants and animals, and thus allowing for the growth of civilization.
-They also used metal tools.
-About 6,000 years ago, the first proto-states developed in Mesopotamia, Egypt’s Nile Valley and the Indus Valley.
+From 3,000 BCE on, the first states developed in Mesopotamia, Egypt’s Nile Valley, the Indus Valley, China, and the East African Highlands117.
 Military forces were formed for protection, and government bureaucracies for administration.
-Writing was developed around 5,000 years ago by the Sumerians.
-States cooperated and competed for resources – in some cases waging wars.
-Around 2,000 - 3,000 years ago, some states, such as Persia, India, China, Rome, and Greece, developed through conquest into the first expansive empires.
+Writing was developed independently around 3,200 BCE in Mesopotamia and Egypt, around 1,200 BCE in China and around 400 BCE in Mesoamerica118.
+States cooperated and competed for resources — in some cases waging wars.
+Around 1,000 BCE, some states, such as Persia, India, China, Rome, and Greece, developed through conquest into the first expansive empires.

 Influential religions, such as Judaism, originating in West Asia, and Hinduism, originating in South Asia, also rose to prominence at this time.
-Inventions such as the press, and advances in astronomy, mathematics, philosophy, and metallurgy helped shape daily life.
-The Scientific Revolution in the 17th century and the Industrial Revolution in the 18th-19th centuries promoted major innovations in transport, such as the railway and automobile; energy development, such as coal and electricity; and government, such as representative democracy and Communism.
+Later, inventions such as the press, and advances in astronomy, mathematics, philosophy, and metallurgy helped shape daily life.
+The Scientific Revolution in the 17th century, the Enlightenment in the 18th century, and the Industrial Revolution in the 18th and 19th centuries promoted major innovations in science, government, and technology.
 With the advent of the Information Age at the end of the 20th century, modern humans live in a world that has become increasingly globalized and interconnected.
 The life expectancy has grown from around 30 years to around 80 years in some countries.
-Today, there are 7 billion individuals of the species Homo sapiens — this is us humans.
+Today, there are 8 billion individuals of the species Homo sapiens — this is us humans.

 Complexity